Meta Layoffs: What Canadian Employees Should Know Before Signing Anything

 Wondering what you’re owed?
 Use our Severance Pay Calculator to quickly estimate your entitlement based on your age, tenure, and role.

-Potential Issues with Layoff Notices
+Potential Issues with Meta Notices

 • Insufficient notice periods – Some employees may not have received adequate notice as required by law.